Michele Kang: OL Groupe/Eagle Football Group

-On 30 June 2025, the club announced that Kang had been appointed its president.
-Under Kang's leadership, the club reduced its financial debts by selling Rayan Cherki and Maxence Caqueret, and reducing the salaries of Alexandre Lacazette and Anthony Lopes.
-The DNCG appeal committee re-evaluated the club's holdings, and on 9 July, announced revocation of the relegation.
-The club became eligible to compete in both Ligue 1 and UEFA Europa League.

 Kynisca

 Kang launching Kynisca in Paris, during the 2024 Summer Olympics.
 With her is the then First Lady Jill Biden.

 When Kang acquired Olympique Lyonnais Féminin in May 2023, her plan was to create a separate global women's football organization.
 On 27 July 2024, Kang announced the launch of Kynisca, a London-based company that would serve as the umbrella group for her multi-team sports ownership and sports science efforts.
 The company was named after Cynisca of Sparta, the first woman to win an event in the ancient Olympic Games.
 The announcement claimed that the organization was the first international group dedicated to women's association football.
 The launch was announced in Paris during the start of the 2024 Summer Olympics.
 Kang also announced the launch of $50 million in seed and matching funding for the Kynisca Innovation Hub, a non-profit research initiative specialized in female sports training.

 In October 2024, Kang's Kynisca hired former FC Barcelona Femení sporting director and Royal Spanish Football Federation women's football head Markel Zubizarreta to be Kynisca's global sporting director, overseeing all of its component clubs.
 On 19 November 2024, Kang pledged to donate $30 million to U.S. Soccer over the next five years, the largest philanthropic investment in U.S. Soccer's women's and girls' program and the most generous donation ever made to U.S. Soccer by a woman.
 On 31 October 2024, Kynisca led a $2 million seed funding round for IDA Sports, a company producing cleats and turf shoes for female athletes.

 On 4 April 2025, Kang announced at the SheBelieves Summit that the operations of the Kynisca Innovation Hub will integrate into U.S. Soccer's Soccer Forward Foundation, amounting a $25 million investment to support U.S. Soccer's efforts.
 This brings Kang's total investment to the Federation to $55 million.

+Kang Women's Institute

+On 2 December 2025, Kang launched the Kang Women's Institute in partnership with the Soccer Forward foundation of the United States Soccer Federation.
+The primary objective of the institute is for a systematic study on the needs of female athletes and working in collaboration with the NWSL and the United Soccer League.
+Research into women's welfare and health issues are started in collaboration with the University of North Carolina at Chapel Hill and Duke University.
+Kang committed $55 million for the project, $25 million will be for the management of the institute and $30 million will be distributed for youth sports, coaching development, and player pathways.